Salvage Nodal Radiation Shows Tolerability, Low Toxicity in Prostate Cancer

 Survival outcomes revealed that 96% of patients were alive at data cutoff, with 1 castration-resistant prostate cancer-related death observed, and 2 non-prostate cancer deaths occurring due to myocardial infarction and Alzheimer’s disease, respectively.

-Salvage nodal radiation therapy (SNRT) exhibited tolerability and low toxicity when treating patients with prostate cancer with nodal recurrence previously treated with radiotherapy, according to results from a retrospective, single-institution analysis presented at the 2025 American Society for Radiation Oncology Annual Meeting (ASTRO).1
+Salvage nodal radiation therapy (SNRT) exhibited tolerability and low toxicity when treating patients with prostate cancer with nodal recurrence previously treated with radiotherapy, according to results from a retrospective, single-institution analysis presented at the 2025 American Society for Radiation Oncology Annual Meeting.1

-Patients enrolled on study additionally experienced nodal recurrence after prior radiation therapy with or without radical prostatectomy confirmed by PET-positive lymph nodes via PSMA or fluciclovine.
-A total of 31 patients had biopsy-confirmed nodal recurrence.
+Patients enrolled in the study additionally experienced nodal recurrence after prior radiation therapy with or without radical prostatectomy confirmed by PET-positive lymph nodes via PSMA or fluciclovine.
+A total of 31 patients had biopsy results–confirmed nodal recurrence.

-Initial radiation therapy consisted of a median dose of 70 Gy (IQR, 70-73.5) across 35 fractions (IQR, 35-39), with radiation to nodes occurring in 17% of patients.
-SNRT was primarily done via full-chain nodal radiation therapy (89%) with a median dose of 61.6 Gy across 28 fractions.
-A total of 95% of patients received concurrent androgen deprivation therapy, with 63% of patients receiving it for 12 months or fewer.
+Initial radiation therapy consisted of a median dose of 70 Gy (IQR, 70.0-73.5) across 35 fractions (IQR, 35-39), with radiation to nodes occurring in 17% of patients.
+SNRT was primarily done via full-chain nodal radiation therapy (89%), with a median dose of 61.6 Gy across 28 fractions.
+A total of 95% of patients received concurrent androgen deprivation therapy, with 63% of patients receiving it for 12 months or less.

 The primary end point of the study was PFS, defined as from the initiation of SNRT to disease progression on imaging or last follow-up.
 Secondary end points included the incidence of GU/GI toxicities and prostate cancer–related mortality.